keyboard-dev/starter-template-v3/README.md

 # Getting Started with the Dev-Docs Starter Template

-The Dev-Docs starter template is designed to help you create your own documentation quickly and easily.
+The Dev-Docs Docusaurus starter template is designed to help you create your own documentation quickly and easily.
 Whether you're building public-facing documentation for your APIs, SDKs, or applications, or internal documentation for your software engineering organization, this template provides a solid foundation to get started.
+This is a Docusaurus template that should retain most if not all the same functionality found outlined in the

 ## Setting Up the Template